MicrosoftDocs/architecture-center/docs/reference-architectures/ai/batch-scoring-R-models-content.md

 The doAzureParallel package automatically collects logs of all stdout/stderr for every job submitted on Azure Batch.
 These logs can be found in the storage account created at setup.
 To view them, use a storage navigation tool such as [Azure Storage Explorer][storage-explorer] or Azure portal.

-To quickly debug Batch jobs during development, print logs in your local R session using the [getJobFiles][getJobFiles] function of doAzureParallel.
+To quickly debug Batch jobs during development, view the logs in your local R session.
+For more information, see  using the [Configure and submit training runs][getJobFiles].

 ## Cost considerations